diglt/Informative-Lua/README.md

 # Informative-Lua
-Place to describe lua functions
+Place to describe lua functions to help people!